 In this guide, we summarise as well as list those potential benefits and disadvantages.

 If you’d like to read about the pros and cons of incinerating plastic as a material specifically, you can check out this guide.

 Summary – Do The Pros Of Waste Incineration & Waste To Energy Outweighs The Cons?

-The same can be said for incineration plants in countries or states that don’t have stringent regulations/standards, or in places where those regulations/standards aren’t thoroughly enforced.
+The same can be said for incineration plants in countries or States that don’t have stringent regulations/standards, or in places where those regulations/standards aren’t thoroughly enforced.

-Significant upfront investment, taxes, incineration vs recycling and landfill rates, and a stable waste supply (plus other factors) can all influence how much profit an incineration plant makes, and even how much waste is diverted away from recycling to incineration.
+Significant upfront investment, taxes, incineration vs recycling and landfill rates (in dollars), having a consistent waste supply that is the right type of waste and has a certain heating value, plus other factors, can all influence how much profit an incineration plant makes, and even how much waste is diverted away from recycling to incineration.

 With all of the above said, incineration most likely sits behind reducing, re-using and recycling as a sustainable and eco friendly waste management option.